sanskrit/raw_etexts_english/blogs/manasataramgini/2007-09-10_some-notes-on-the-evolution-of-the-mantra-shastra.md

 +++
-title = "Some notes on the evolution of the mantraxa0shAstra"
+title = "Some notes on the evolution of the mantra shAstra"

 +++
 A hall mark feature of the Hindu tradition right from its